All Products

 After you enable the feature, you can use health checks to check the status of endpoints.
 For more information about the health check feature, see Enable and manage health checks.

-2. In the Configuration Review step, check the configurations and click Submit.
+2. On the Configuration Review wizard page, confirm the information and click Submit.

 Note

-3. (Optional) After you create a GA instance, you can click the instance ID on the Instances page to view the configurations of the instance.
-On the instance details page, you can click tabs such as Instance Information, Listeners, and Acceleration Areas to view more details.
+3. Optional: After you create a GA instance, you can click Go to Instance Details at the bottom of the task details list.
+On the instance details page, you can click tabs such as Instance Information, Listeners, and Acceleration Areas to view the instance configuration information.

 4. Configure a virtual endpoint group.